codewallie/ip/AI.md

 1. GitHub Copilot
 2. GPT-4.1 Agent Mode

-These tools were solely used to assist in writing JUnit tests and Javadoc comments for the project.
+These tools were solely used to assist in writing JUnit tests, Javadoc comments and  the User Guide for the project.

 ## Interesting Observations
 ***Generation of JUnit Tests***